AyushiSahai/Disaster-Alert-System/README.md

 User information is stored in Amazon DynamoDB, while signup data is archived in Amazon S3.
 ---
-## 🎯 Why I Built This

-I built this project to gain hands-on experience developing a backend application that integrates multiple AWS services.

-Instead of learning services like Amazon DynamoDB, Amazon S3, and Amazon SNS individually, I wanted to understand how they work together in a complete application alongside user authentication and an external weather API.

----
 ## 📝 How It Works

 1. **User signs up** by providing their name, email, phone number, city, and password.